allenalmario/allenalmario/README.md

   - REST Assured with Java

 - 🎯 My goals are to
+  - Brush up on
+    - HTML and CSS
+    - JavaScript
   - Create a web portfolio

 - ⚡ Status: I'm a Software Development Engineer in Test at a Seattle based logistics company